In need of a muted Christmas decor palette this year? Look no further! We’re serving up some simple ideas for blue Christmas decorations.

 I was excited to see what it would look like decorated for Christmas this year!
 While the project was technically completed last year, they finished too late in the season to put in a walkway or landscaping, so everything looked like a big mess.

 The porch has really changed our entire home — not only in appearance but also in lifestyle!
 We spend as much time as we can out here.
-We ordered a bed swing back in July and it’s been delayed because of this crazy year, but we’re excited to have it for next year!
+We gave the porch a cozy feel with some comfy furniture, plenty of blankets and pillows, and a mini Christmas tree.
+Now we’re all set for a relaxing night of holiday cheer!

 I brought some of my favorite decor pieces that I’ve had for years to display around our front door.
 The skis and sled are vintage but I’ve sourced the other items (or similar) below!
 I also included the sources for the black rocking chairs and the lanterns that are on our lamp posts in the front yard (although the posts themselves were purchased locally at Walpole Outdoors).